jhill1/SEPwC/source/Sentiment_analysis.inc.rst

        count(word, sort = TRUE)

-You should see the output of the most "joyfull" words in *Emma*, listed in number of occurances order.
+You should see the output of the most "joyfull" words in *Emma*, listed in number of occurrences order.
 My output gave "good", "friend", "hope" as the top three.

 We can use the same idea, but analyse the text in "blocks" to see how sentiment changes throughout the book.
 It's a matter of keep track with an index.
 Here, we'll use 80